DMDcoin/diamond-contracts-core/README.md

 Check also the [ValidatorSetHbbft call graph](/docs/ValidatorSetHbbft-call-graph.png).

 - `BonusScoreSystem`: Handles the Bonus Scores that validators collect during their supportive phases.

+- `ConnectivityTrackerHbbft`: Tracks the notifications of individual nodes in order to handle Early Epoch Ends if the network has to many nodes that became disconnected.

+- `KeyGenHistory`: Manages the treshhold encryption shared key generation, required for epoch switches in order to pass the leadership to a new set of validators.

+- `ValueGuards`: Manages valid ranges for changes of Ecosystem Parameter changes.

 ## Usage